npryce/learn-you-a-kotlin/README.md

     * Talk about init block, but then remove it
     * show tests pass, remove equals etc - show tests fail
     * convert to a data class
+    * can't have a val outside ctor, remove it
     * No need to wrap List in unmodifiableList: discuss List/MutableList split, show List defn
     * Observe spread operator in constructor, remove it and replace with presenters.toList() - discuss asList()
     * Remove empty ctor body